gauravraj0510/WebFlix/README.md

 # WebFlix
-A replica of Netflix made using react and firebase
+A replica of Netflix made using reactJS and firebase

 ## Live Site
 https://webflix-by-raj.netlify.app/